 The 80's introduced Rap and Hip Hop to the scene and some elements can be seen today in modern WCS.
 West Coast Swing is still evolving.
 Today, it is not similar to its original ancestor - the Savoy Style Lindy at all.
 It does not have a certain dress style, usually just casual dress of the day ...
 However, it does tend to be more modern in clothes.
 It is not music dependent, (meaning that) IT CAN BE DANCED TO ANY 4/4 time music available (old or new) but wether you want too or not is a whole nother story.
 The basic music for West Coast Swing is generally the Blues which, is generally made up of swung eighth's (a type of shuffle rhythm.)
 However many dancers also like dancing to the more slowed rhythms of Funk, Disco, Jazz, Soul, Motown, Beach, Techno, Rap, Pop, as well as the up-tempo's of Country, Big Band Swing, Oldies, 50's/60's Rock and Roll, Retro, and even some Latin.
 As long as they can count it and feel the "swing" or pulse of the Down and Upbeats and is basically of good rhythmic sound, it becomes a song you can dance West Coast Swing to (however, it is not swing music.)
 Lessor trained dancers, usually can only hear one type of rhythm which is usually based on the dance they are best at.
 There is no rule written that a particular song has to have a particular dance and vice-a-versa but there are always some who UNSUCCESSFULLY try to convince us of this.
 Although many songs definitely have a style of dance in mind when they were written and are not crossovers, meaning that, the particular dance style should be done to that particular song (example: Hernando's Hideaway=Tango, not another dance.)

-The Lindy dancers did do this as well in their day by adding the dances of the time such as the Charleston, Shimmy, Black Bottom, Baltimore Buzz, Grind, Mule, Apache, Texas Tommy, Mooch and Sugar and more to the Breakaway etc. of DAYS GONE BY (To bad they did not have Hustle, Disco, Lambada, Dirty Dancing, Mambo, Latin, Cha-Cha, Hip-Hop dances etc. to add to the Lindy back in 1927 ....
+The Lindy dancers did do this as well in their day by adding the dances of the time such as the Charleston, Shimmy, Black Bottom, Baltimore Buzz, Grind, Mule, Apache, Texas Tommy, Mooch and Sugar and more to the Breakaway etc. of DAYS GONE BY (To bad they did not have Hustle, Disco, Lambada, Dirty Dancing, Mambo, Latin, Cha-Cha, freestyle dance, Hip-Hop dances etc. to add to the Lindy back in 1927 ....
 Oops, that would make it WCS :).
-Best of all, because of the tempo, you can dance West Coast Swing all night long with young and old alike and not have a heart attack.
+Best of all, because of the slower tempo that you can dance to, you can dance West Coast Swing all night long with young and old alike and not have a heart attack.
 All forms of swing can be done fast, INCLUDING WCS, but only one can be done real slow and still look and feel great ...
 WCS!.
-The clip here shows Dean Collins later in life "adapting" to the music, as he's seen here dancing WCS to Michael Jackson's song Billy Jean (1982).
+The clip here shows Dean Collins later in life "adapting" to the music, as he's seen here dancing his WCS to Michael Jackson's song Billy Jean (1982).

 Because of the vast music style variations the West Coast Swingers dance too, this dance is always under attack from the "Purists."
 However, West Coast Swing is a "Living Dance", meaning it is an old dance form constantly evolving, growing and changing to the music style of the ever changing times, (but we will never leave the Blues) with the 'old skool classic style' being highly sought after so as the dancer possesses great roots (fundamentals/basics) in the dance, rather than just having what's called a 'temporary-contemporary' style that may change or be dead and gone next year.
 The two main styles of West Coast are "Classic W.C.
 Swing (pulsing down. strictly slotted, slight edge use) and "Funky or Contemporary W.C.
 Swing" (pulsing up, strictly slotted but uses side edges of slot more) with the basic steps being exactly the same, just done to different types of music which gives a different feel and look.